KTH/devops-course/README.md

   * C: 4 completed tasks
   * B: 5 completed tasks
   * A: 5 completed tasks + active participation in all lectures
-* Active participation: attendance to all but one lectures, a traceable record of questions asked during lectures (through GitHub issues) and then the answers you received to them.
+* Active participation: attendance to all but one lectures, a traceable record of questions asked during lectures (through GitHub issues) and the answers you received to them.
 * Group work is encouraged (max 2 persons) but you cannot be with the same person for more than 2 individual tasks.
 You can work alone for one or at most two tasks.
 * A failed task requires to pass it again at the end of the course (repeat), based on the feedback from the failure.
 A task can only be repeated once.
 * If the whole course is failed, no grades are kept if the student registers again to the course the year after.